xotahal/fastlane-plugin-semantic_release/README.md

 - gets all commits since this tag
 - analyzes subject of every single commit and increases version number if there is a need (check conventional commit rules)
 - if next version number is higher then last version number it will recommend you to release this version

-Please run `fastlane action analyze_commits` to see all documentation in your command line.

 ```
 isReleasable = analyze_commits(match: 'ios/beta*')
 ```

-It leave these variables in lane_context.
-You can get them by `lane_context[SharedValues::RELEASE_NEXT_VERSION]` - for example.
+It provides these variables in lane_context.
 ```
 ['RELEASE_ANALYZED', 'True if commits were analyzed.'],
 ['RELEASE_IS_NEXT_VERSION_HIGHER', 'True if next version is higher then last version'],